-Another abbreviation you may have seen often while searching for antioxidants is SOD, which stands for superoxide dismutase.
+Another abbreviation you may have seen while searching for antioxidants is SOD, which stands for superoxide dismutase.
 SODs are enzymes that form the first line of antioxidant defense against damage caused by free radicals.
 There is some concern that oral administration of SODs is not effective because they are degraded before they can get absorbed into the bloodstream.
-Still, there have been studies demonstrating the efficacy of oral SOD supplementation.11–13
+Still, there have been studies demonstrating the efficacy of oral SOD supplementation (8-10).

-34 In another study, mice were fed alcohol chaga extracts at 50 and 100 mg/kg body weight.
-The results showed that by regulating the release of cytokines, chaga supported the health of the colonic mucosa.”35
+Alcohol extracts of chaga helped protect the integrity of the stomach wall when given to rats at 200 mg/kg (11).
+In another study, mice were fed alcohol chaga extracts at 50 and 100 mg/kg body weight.
+The results showed that by regulating the release of cytokines, chaga supported the health of the colonic mucosa” (12).

 You may have read or heard the term “adaptogen” or biological response modifier (BRM) in reference to certain herbs and functional mushrooms.
 As the name implies, BRMs are substances that can modulate the immune system’s response, by either turning it up or down.

-An adaptogen is a type of BRM that must meet three criteria:17
+An adaptogen is a type of BRM that must meet three criteria (17):

 Chaga as an Immune System Adaptogen

 Allergies aren’t always harmless though.
-Some individuals may experience anaphylactic shock, a severe, and sometimes life-threatening allergic reaction.
+Some individuals may experience anaphylactic shock, a severe, and sometimes a life-threatening allergic reaction.

-5. Blood Sugar Balance
+5. Chaga Balances Blood Sugar

 Chaga and Blood Glucose Levels

-Multiple animal studies suggest that chaga may be able to support balanced blood sugar levels.39–41 In one study, investigators found that mice fed dry matter chaga extract for 3 weeks were better able to maintain healthy blood glucose levels as well as total cholesterol, triglyceride, and low-density lipoprotein cholesterol (LDL-C, “bad cholesterol”) levels.
+Multiple animal studies suggest that chaga may be able to support balanced blood sugar levels (24-26).
+In one study, investigators found that mice fed dry matter chaga extract for 3 weeks were better able to maintain healthy blood glucose levels as well as total cholesterol, triglyceride, and low-density lipoprotein cholesterol (LDL-C, “bad cholesterol”) levels.

 In another animal study, rats were administered either polysaccharides extracted from chaga (at doses of 10, 20, and 30 mg/kg) or saline (which acted as a placebo) for 6 weeks.
-At the end of the study, the rats given chaga were better able to maintain blood glucose levels within healthy limits than the rats given saline, and their pancreatic beta-cells were also healthier.39
+At the end of the study, the rats given chaga were better able to maintain blood glucose levels within healthy limits than the rats given saline, and their pancreatic beta-cells were also healthier (24).

-6. Muscle Fatigue
+6. Chaga Helps with Muscle Fatigue